imagine10255/bear-react-carousel/CONTRIBUTING.md

   - This is usually the master branch.
   - Only target release branches if you are certain your fix must be on that branch.
-  - To quickly create a topic branch based on master; `git branch master/my_contribution master` then checkout the new branch with `git checkout master/my_contribution`.
+  - To quickly create a topic branch based on master; `git branch main/my_contribution main` then checkout the new branch with `git checkout main/my_contribution`.
 Better avoid working directly on the
     `master` branch, to avoid conflicts if you pull in updates from origin.
 - Make commits of logical units.
 - Check for unnecessary whitespace with `git diff --check` before committing.